Alabama Road Trip with Kids: Printing Presses, Pulleys & Peace (Day 4)

 Educational Tie-In:

-• Colonial craftsmanship: Tools, trades, and survival
+• Colonial craftsmanship and survival skills

-🛑 Stop 2: EarlyWorks Children’s Museum
+Stop 2: EarlyWorks Children’s Museum

 Walk from Constitution Hall: 2 minutes

-What to Expect:
+What to Expect

 Drive from EarlyWorks: 20 minutes / 9 miles

-What to do:
+What to Expect

 • Stargazing and quiet reflection

-What We Learned Today:
+What We Learned

-Plan It Yourself:
+Plan It Yourself

 Similar Posts